Joe Denly: Career best performances

 Denly has been described as an "occasional" leg-spin bowler with a style of bowling which is best suited to limited-overs cricket – his approach has been described as "he stands tall and brings the ball down with plenty of over-spin to pitch near the batsman’s toes and go under flailing bats".
 His best bowling figures in first-class cricket of 4/36 were taken during the 2018 season against Derbyshire at Derby, the first time he had taken four wickets in a first-class innings.
 Earlier in the same season he had taken 3/24 against Warwickshire at Tunbridge Wells with the wickets taken in six balls at the end of Warwickshire's second innings to win the match for Kent.
 In June of the same season he took a hat-trick in Kent's opening T20 match of the season, having scored his fourth T20 century during Kent's innings.
 This was the first time in professional T20 cricket that a player had scored a century and taken a hat-trick in the same match.
-In October 2018 he took four wickets in a T20 match for the first time with figures of 4/19 on his return to the England side against Sri Lanka – at the time the second best bowling figures by any England bowler in T20I matches and the best by a spin bowler.
+In October 2018 he took four wickets in a T20 match for the first time with figures of 4/19 on his return to the England team against Sri Lanka – at the time the second-best bowling figures by any England bowler in T20I matches and the best by a spin bowler.